DMahamedi/RubiksCubeSolver/README.md

 This is a program I am developing that automatically solve a Rubiks cube.
 Cube.py is the base class that contains all of the most important functionality to rotate, modify, and model the cube.
 The plan is to use the base class to implement a variety of Rubiks cube solving techniques, with the first algorithms I am implementing being the Thistlewaite algorithm and the more generic beginner algorithms.

-Right now, the program is able to solve the  ***entire cube*** using the most common beginner algorithms within RegularAlgorithms.py
+Right now, the program is able to solve the  ***entire cube*** using the most common algorithms within RegularAlgorithms.py

 Cube.py contains the important functionalities which the algorithms will use to solve the cubes (namely the rotation function, since the rotations are very complex).

-RegularAlgorithms.py is the class that solves the cube using the generic algorithms which are the most easily-accessible on the internet.
+It is the base class which all the other programs inherit from

 ThistlewaiteCube.py does not yet contain any functionalities, but is intended to solve the cube using the Thistlewaite algorithm (which can solve the cube very quickly in less than 52 moves)